M-F 8:00 AM – 5:30 PM / SAT 10:00 AM – 4:00 PM

 Ergonomic office chairs are essential for any workspace to ensure that your employees will not suffer from body pains especially while working through extended periods.
 These chairs are designed to support your body and have features that are typically unavailable from cheaper non-ergonomic chairs.

-But you shouldn’t just get any ergonomic task chair, you also have to find the right height.
+But you shouldn’t just get any office chair, you also have to find the right height.
 If the chair is not suitable for your employee’s height, it is likely that they’ll experience the same problems as those working with a non-ergonomic chair.

 It’s important that your chair’s height can be well adjusted to your employee’s build and have them feel comfortable while working.